 Does the Philadelphia remnant have those fruits?

 Certainly!
-And that remnant is now best represented by the Continuing Church of God which reached (according to radio estimates and actual internet data) over 2,000,000 million people since it officially formed.
+And that remnant is now best represented by the Continuing Church of God which has reached (according to radio estimates and actual internet data) millions since it officially formed.

 Here are some related articles of possible interest: